aminaslami/NLP-Final-Project/README.md

 If you get error on code please contact with me, (aminaslamiaf@gmail.com), I'm appericate to help.

+When the project runing is fineshed you get this files also you can check it,

 **Dataset Path:**

 <img width="960" alt="Screenshot (506)" src="https://github.com/user-attachments/assets/bd124c9e-7ad4-47aa-b70b-4cb2ae65f3f0" />